x-kazumi/NosWings.Website.Translation/README.md

 # NosWings.Translation

-Our server supports multilanguage, help us getting the most accurates translations for you :) !
+Our server supports multilanguage, but since we don't have native speakers of each country playing our server, we will need your help to get the most accurates translations !

+Thanks,
+NosWings Team.